 CoreSight Research.
 "The US Adaptive Clothing and Footwear Market Represents a $47.3 Billion Largely Untapped Opportunity."

-The current adaptive wear market is full of tired, DIY, senior adult clothing that does not give the user confidence, does not cater to a younger crowd, and actively drives away potential customers based on its aesthetic design.
+The current Adaptive Wear market is full of tired, DIY, aimless, senior-adult clothing.
+These options don't give the user confidence, don't cater to a mature crowd and actively drive away potential customers solely based on its visual design.

 This competitive landscape outlines several players in the adaptive wear market.
 The more "everyday wear" players can be found on the far right of the graph, where the medical companies sit towards the middle/left.
 The orange stars represent potential white space opportunities.